SIUE's Credentials in Instructional Technology

 Instructional Technology at SIUE

 SIUE's Instructional Technology (IT) program offers a variety of credentials, including four Professional Development Sequences (9 credit hours each), two certificates (18 credit hours each), and the Master’s of Science in Education (M.S.Ed.) degree (36 credit hours).
 The smaller credentials lead to larger credentials, allowing you to simultaneously earn multiple credentials.
+Click here for a graphic of our stacked credentials.
 All IT credentials are 100% online.
 During the fall and spring semester, most courses are sixteen weeks long; during the summer, abbreviated-term courses are common.

 The IT program offers two certificates, each of which is a combination of two Professional Development Sequences (PDSs).
 The PDSs in “Teaching with Technology” and “Emerging Technologies” make up the certificate in “Classroom Technologies.”
 The PDSs in “Online Pedagogy” and “Instructional Design” make up the certificate in “Web-Based Learning.”
 On your path to a certificate, then, you will earn three credentials—two PDSs and the certificate.

 Within the Master of Science in Education degree, three areas of emphasis are available.
 Each area prepares students for becoming an Instructional Technologist in a variety of settings.